 Sheer white curtains and medium grey walls

 You will see, that in most bedrooms that we chose to be an example, there is used a trick where the curtain is hanged from a higher point than the top of the window.
 This trick gives an illusion of a higher ceiling and enlarges the space, “stretching” it up.
 Light sheer curtains add the airiness to the overall mood, and together with the light tone of the wall and the carpet, they do a good job making the room elegant and pure.
-And even relatively dark furniture parts do not weight them down.
+And even relatively dark furniture parts do not weigh them down.

 Charcoal grey curtains with medium grey walls